 Since 2009, HealthRight has worked to strengthen the maternal and infant health care system in Nepal.
 Neonatal mortality in Nepal is 33 per 1,000 live births, accounting for 61% of under-five deaths and 72% of all infant deaths.
 While maternal mortality has declined in recent years, it remains unacceptably high, with 229 to 281 deaths per 100,000 live births.
 Further reduction of these rates presents significant health systems challenges.
 Safe delivery, newborn care, and postnatal care can reduce morbidity and mortality.
 Nepal is aiming to achieve Millennium Development Goals (MDGs) 4 and 5; however, only 36% of babies are delivered by a skilled provider, and less than half of women receive postnatal care within the first two days following delivery.

 In December 2014 and January 2015, HealthRight facilitated two MNNR trainings in Arghakhanchi for a total of 122 health workers, including medical officers, staff nurses, auxiliary nurse midwives, health assistants and district supervisors, from 15 health facilities and the District Health Office.
-Following these trainings, the health facility teams began collecting near miss review data, which will be ready for preliminary analysis in June 2015.
+Following these trainings, the health facility teams began collecting near miss review data for preliminary analysis.